simonmichael/hledger/hledger-ui/hledger-ui.1.md

   current account; positive for an inflow to this account, negative for an outflow.

-- (Not implemented yet: the balance field should usually show the current account's historic balance as of the transaction date, even if you have adjusted the report start date.
-Currently it always shows the running total).
+- When possible, the balance field shows the current account's historic balance as of the transaction date, rather than a running total starting from 0.

+    Specifically, the register shows historic balances when no query other than a date limit is in effect.
+Eg:

+    ```
+    $ hledger-ui
+    $ hledger-ui -b 'this month'
+    $ hledger-ui --register checking date:2015/10
+    ```

+    whereas the following would revert to showing a running total instead, since they are not just date-limited:

+    ```
+    $ hledger-ui checking
+    $ hledger-ui -b 'this month' --cleared
+    $ hledger-ui --register checking desc:market
+    ```

 ## Error screen